Algorithms, Combinatorics, and Graph Theory

 Smart Electronic System Laboratory

 The Smart Electronic Systems Laboratory (SESL) conducts research in Smart Electronics for the efficient realization of Internet-of-Things (IoT) based components for Smart Cities.
 The key aspects of the smart electronics are envisioned to be Energy-Smart, Security-Smart, and Response-Smart.
-Energy-Smart ensures that energy consumption of consumer electronics is minimal for longer battery life.
-Security-Smart deals with the security/protection of electronics systems as well as that of the information/media that these systems capture, process, or store.
+Energy-Smart ensures that energy consumption of electronics is minimal for longer battery life.
+Security-Smart deals with the security/protection of electronics as well as that of the information/media that these systems capture, process, or store.
 Response-Smart refers to accurate sensing, intelligent processing, and fast actuation/response.
 Smart Electronics in the framework of IoT can provide 3Is (Instrumentation, Interconnection, and Intelligence) to the Smart Cities.
-An appropriate combination of hardware and software modules is necessary for ESR-smartness and design/operation cost trade-offs of electronic systems.
+Optimal combinations of hardware and software modules are explored for ESR-smartness of electronic systems.

 Go to SESL Homepage